hackoregon/cropcompass-vagrant/README.md

 1. `vagrant ssh`.
 This will log you into the box as "vagrant"
 2. `source ~/cropcompass/bin/activate`.
 This will activate the virtual environment
 3. ``cd /vagrant/cropcompass`.
 This will put you in the server directory
+4. The first time you do this, you'll need to run migrations.
+Do `python manage.py migrate`.
 4. `python manange.py runserver`.
 This will start the development server listening on port 8000.
 5. Browse to `localhost:8000`.